ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 "The model parameters are not comprehensible as such by humans, so it is not practical to study or adapt an ML application by analyzing or editing model parameters directly."

-It also requires the training data to be released to be qualified as libre.

-It further acknowledges that freedom may not equal justice.

-> FSF considers all nonfree software to be unjust to its users because it denies them the freedom to control their own computing.
-A further question is whether all nonfree ML applications are ethically unjust.
-It may be that some nonfree ML have valid moral reasons for not releasing training data, such as personal medical data.
-In that case, we would describe the application as a whole as nonfree.
-But using it could be ethically excusable if it helps you do a specialized job that is vital for society, such as diagnosing disease or injury.
-For the FSF to consider usage of such a nonfree ML application to be just, its component software must be free, and the ML application as a whole would have to be distributed to users in a form and manner that reasonably and flexibly supports incremental training, or retraining differently from scratch, or both.
+But it is the training data that creates a dilemma to the FSF.
+For a long time, nonfree eqauls unjust because users' freedom to control their own computing is deprived.

+Now AI created a case to justify nonfree.
+If an AI is trained on private medical data, it is hard to call it free because you can not retrain and reproduce the weights.
+But if you use such nonfree model to diagnose a disease then it might be ethical.

 ## Open Source Initiative's Take on AI

-Released in October 2024, similar to the release of FSF's post, OSI also released an open source AI definition. [^osi_ai]
+Released in October 2024, similar to the release of FSF's post, OSI also released an open source AI definition. [^osi_ai] [^osi_ai_news]

 It cites the four freedoms.
 To qualify as open source AI, share data information of the training data, source code to train and run, and model weights.